 How I Paid Off My Car A Year Early (Despite Being Laid Off Twice)

-I’ve owned three cars so far in my life.
-One I won in a contest, one my parents helped me buy, and the third I took bought using a car loan.
-I didn’t want to get a loan and borrowing from my parents again wasn’t an option but I didn’t have enough in the bank to pay all cash.
+I’ve owned four cars so far in my life.
+One I won in a contest, the second my parents loaned me the money for, and the third and fourth I took bought using a car loan.
+When I bought my third car I didn’t want to get a loan and borrowing from my parents again wasn’t an option but I didn’t have enough in the bank to pay all cash.

 How I Paid Off My Car a Year Early | A Relaxed Gal